-Standard 1.2.8 - Nutrition Information Requirements defines 'energy factor' as metabolisable energy and lists factors, expressed as kJ/g, for a large number of energy-yielding components.
-Energy factors are used in the calculation of a food's energy content for the purposes of nutrition labelling.
-Those components that contribute to energy intake or substitute for energy-contributing components are required to have an energy factor listed within Standard 1.2.8.
-As D-Tagatose is proposed for use as a sugar substitute, and is not an unavailable carbohydrate, the default energy factor is 17 kJ/g.
+Standard 1.2.8 - Nutrition Information Requirements defines 'energy factor' based on metabolisable energy and lists factors, expressed as kJ/g, for a large number of energy-yielding components.
+Energy factors are used in the calculation of a food's energy content, and components that are recognised as contributing significantly to the energy content of a food (e.g. macronutrients) are assigned values for this purpose.
+Other food components can contribute to energy intake in a more moderate way, and may be assigned an energy factor where there is sufficient supporting evidence.

+As D-tagatose is proposed for use as a sugar substitute, and is not an unavailable carbohydrate, the default energy factor is 17 kJ/g.
 However, the applicant has submitted data that enables derivation and listing of a more accurately estimated factor.